gboboc/Learn-to-code/README.md

 # Learn-to-code
 Learning from the best to become the best!
 I wanna start coding as an expert!
+The first interview will take place in 2019!